CP5 Assembly Guide

 Damaged or Missing Parts All kits and parts are checked before being shipped to you.
 If something arrives damaged or if your kit is missing a part, please open a support ticket to inquire about a replacement.
 Missing parts will be replaced at our expense.
 Damaged parts should be returned for verification.
 If the part shows signs of use beyond what was necessary to determine that it was damaged, DIY Recording Equipment, LLC reserves the right not to replace the part.

-Print the CP5 Component Sorting Sheet (PDF) and sort the parts in bags 1 & 2.
+Print the CP5 Component Sorting Sheet (PDF) and sort the parts in bags 1 (on page 1).
 You can identify the resistors by their color code or with a multi-meter.

 Bend the resistor leads at the body so they can be inserted into the PCB.